rscircus/rscircus.github.io/content/posts/2020-01-21-tinker-kubecloud.md

 We can't go into all the details of setting up a DHCP.
 If you want a quick win, adapt [https://github.com/kubedge/kube-rpi/blob/master/config/cluster1/HypriotOS/kubemaster-pi/etc/dhcp/dhcpd.conf](https://github.com/kubedge/kube-rpi/blob/master/config/cluster1/hypriotos/kubemaster-pi/etc/dhcp/dhcpd.conf).

-Same goes for the ipforwarding setup.
+Same goes for the IP forwarding setup.
 Adapt [https://github.com/kubedge/kube-rpi/blob/master/config/cluster1/HypriotOS/kubemaster-pi/etc/sysctl.conf](https://github.com/kubedge/kube-rpi/blob/master/config/cluster1/hypriotos/kubemaster-pi/etc/sysctl.conf) for a quick win.

 Keep in mind that the master node has to work as router from eth0 to wlan0 for the other nodes.
 For the NAT to work we need to configure it: